HariSekhon/GitHub-Actions/README.md

 ## Examples

-In your repo, create these short files to import and run these useful workflows:
+In your GitHub repo, import these workflows by droping in a small yaml file.

 ### Scan for secrets and security issues

-Alerts appear in your GitHub Security tab.
+Alerts appear under Security -> Code scanning alerts.

 Create `.github/workflows/semgrep.yaml`:
 ```yaml